Frequently Asked Questions

 If your High Intensity Energy is underestimated, it will also likely mean that your Threshold Power (TP) is overestimated.
 Similarly, if your High Intensity Energy is overestimated, your Threshold Power may be underestimated.

 For example, if your signature is PP = 1200W, HIE = 10kJ and TP = 250W, and you’re confident that the PP value is correct, your HIE is likely underestimated (should generally be between 20kJ and 28kJ), which may also mean your TP is overestimated.
-You should do some quick investigation using the Activities Table to see if and activity or two have caused the system to veer off track.
-If you find one, you can either correct activities directly (using the Activity Details / Advanced tab) and update the fitness signature manually and then click the Save/Lock button and do a Progression Recalculation, or if you need more help, ask the forum or send an email to email@example.com and we can have a look to see where things got off track for you.
+You should do some quick investigation using the Activities Table to see if an activity or two have caused the system to veer off track.
+If you find one, you can either correct activities directly (using the Activity Details / Advanced tab) and update the fitness signature manually and then click the Save/Lock button, or if you need more help, ask the forum or send an email to email@example.com and we can have a look to see where things got off track for you.

 Adding Manual Activities